When a welding flame splashes, it often leaves welding spatter on the workpiece that must be removed, which takes time and money.

 - Production downtime

-With our quick tips, you’ll be ready for anything.
+With these quick tips, you’ll be well equipped.

 1. Ensure current stability

-Therefore, the welding gun and return cable must be firmly connected to the power supply.
+To ensure this, the welding gun and return cable must be securely attached to the power supply.

-This also applies to the grounding of the workpiece: the fastening point and grounding clamp must be exposed and have high conductivity to allow the current to flow.
+The workpiece’s grounding must also be considered.
+The fastening point and grounding clamp must be accessible and have good conductivity to allow the current to flow effectively.

 2. Ensure continuous wire feeding